Narration for the future

 I believe that this crisis has brought back an urgent need for stories.
 Of well-told, humane stories, capable of showing the complexity of a world that now – as we share on a global scale a harsh health lockdown – is even more composite.
 Covid-19, it seems to me, is breaking the bank on the urgency of breaking news, restoring value to a slower and more careful narrative.

-We have discovered that we have more time and are all more at the mercy of the outside world. responsibility in the future, to pick up the pieces of this situation, restore its complexity, and recover the myriad of local stories that will be the corpus real of this pandemic, recounting the scars.
+We have found that we have more time and that we are all more at the mercy of the outside world: that is why I believe that my profession will have a huge responsibility in the future, to pick up the pieces of this situation, to restore its complexity, to recover the myriad local stories that will be the real body of this pandemic, to tell its scars.
 Perhaps, being from Bergamo and having lived through this period in the hotspot of the pandemic, I feel a solid collective need to give voice to all these stories.
 A kind of narrative for the future.

 Therefore, journalism must abandon the bulimic rush of gorged progressively (and often inaccurate) news.
 And despite the practical worries – precariousness, what am I going to do tomorrow, what am I going to do in a month or two – this, in a way, reassures me.